 You’ll need some tongs, a cutting board, disposable gloves to prevent chili burns.

 Of course you also need the whole peppers!

 How to Roast Poblanos on a Gas Stove or Open Flame

 If you love the authentic and traditional flavors of Mexican cuisine then you simply must learn how to prepare poblano peppers correctly — trust me the work really pays off.

-Turn your stove on to a medium-high flame, carefully place two to three poblanos directly on the the burner and over the flame.
+Turn your stove on to a flame of medium heat, carefully place two to three whole poblano peppers directly onto the gas stove burner and over the flame.

 Do not leave them unattended because you want the other skin just to darken like in the pictures and not burn entirely and turn to ash.

 This step takes the longest and will require your patience.
 Continue turning each chile until it’s blacked all around.
 Then remove from the flame.